appeler/graphic_names/scripts/get_clarifai_tags/ReadMe.md

 ## Get image tags from Clarifai

 [Clarifai](http://clarifai.com) for now only tags ".jpg", ".jpeg" and ".png" images.
 So limit yourself to those images.
+The script takes a csv file that includes links to image files (see [sample input file](sample_in.csv)).
+And the script appends the following new columns to the csv (see [sample output file](output-img-tag.csv)):

+* `clarifai_status`:
+    * None: URLs haven't tagged by Clarifai (include URLs was filtered out)
+    * OK: Tagged by Clarifai with OK status
+    * ALL_ERROR => Failed to tag by Clarifai, if there is video URL in the batch.
+    * CLIENT_ERROR => Failed to tag by Clarifai
+    * ERROR => if there is Error in the script

+    In case the status is "ALL_ERROR", we can reset these errors manually (just delete the status) and re-run the script with a smaller batch size. (-b option in `clarify_tag.py`)

+* `tags`: Tags returned by clarifai
+* `probs`: Probability of each tag being applicable, returned by clarifai
+* `predicted`: Predicted gender for the person(s) in the image

+### Setup and installation
 To begin, install the [requirements](../requirements.txt).
 In particular, the script depends on pandas and [clarifai API client](https://github.com/Clarifai/clarifai-python).

 Before running the script, please set `app_id` and `app_secret` in [`clarifai.cfg`](clarifai.cfg) or make sure the environment variables `CLARIFAI_APP_ID` and `CLARIFAI_APP_SECRET` are set.

+### Running the script:

 ```
 usage: clarifai_tag.py [-h] [--config CONFIG] [-c COUNT] [-b BATCH]